TonGarcia/DeFi_Marketplace/README.md

 Discussion
 ----------

-For any concerns with the protocol, open an issue or visit us on [Discord](https://compound.finance/discord) to discuss.
+For any concerns with the protocol, open an issue or visit us on [Discord](https://niural.finance/discord) to discuss.

-For security concerns, please email [security@compound.finance](mailto:security@compound.finance).
+For security concerns, please email [security@niural.finance](mailto:security@niural.finance).

+*It protobol is based on niural

 _© Copyright 2020, Niural Labs_